enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/delusions_ingresses/caster_tricks.md

 <|trick@trickster:templates|trick-id=trickster:reflection|>

-Gives the location the spell is being cast from.
+Returns the location the spell is being cast from.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:facing_reflection|>

-Gives the direction the casting block or entity is facing as a unit vector.
+Returns the direction the casting block or entity is facing as a unit vector.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:caster_reflection|>

-Gives the entity casting the spell, if available.
+Returns the entity casting the spell, if available.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:get_dimension|>

-Gives the dimension where this spell is being cast.
+Returns the dimension where this spell is being cast.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:mana_reflection|>

-Gives the amount of mana directly available to the spell.
+Returns the amount of mana directly available to the spell.

 ;;;;;